Banana-Grease/Aurora/README.md

 ## Sudo -> %(Console Command)%
 This command attempts to send any console command to the console.
 It will not inform anyone weather the command fails or succeeds in chat or in the console.
 BUT it will say something along the lines of "[Server] Changed time to day". or if you run a command giving yourself things your name will show up so use locations instead

+## Grief
+This command wipes your hot bar and places inside many items with names explaining what they do.
+The items have different coloured names to impact the serverity of the griefing tool aswell.
+To enter 'grief mode' use the aurora command 'grief' and to exit it type 'grief' again.
+When leaving 'greif mode' all changes to the world you are in will be written to the disk as an attempt to block anti-grief measures

 ## Version
 Inside each release of the plugin, there is a version and a build hard coded. to access these use this command